keyroll-99/Fiona/Readme.md

 	- [ ] Inject service to controller method
 	- [ ] Auto impl register
 	- [ ] Auto inject to method
-	- [ ] Add user login option
 	- [ ] Extension for EF
-	- [ ] HttpClient - user can easy use it
 	- [ ] Security
 		- [ ] CORS
 	- [ ] Before call action, as attribute